biblibre/omeka-s-module-Selection/README.md

 Selection (module for Omeka S)
 ==============================

+This is the Common-independant version of Selection.
+To see the original version, please see [Selection].

 > __New versions of this module and support for Omeka S version 3.0 and above
 > are available on [GitLab], which seems to respect users and privacy better
 > than the previous repository.__

-[Selection] is a module for [Omeka S] that allows any users to store one or multiple selections and the same for any visitor via local session.
+Selection is a module for [Omeka S] that allows any users to store one or multiple selections and the same for any visitor via local session.
 Each selections can be saved with a label to simplify management and it is possible to create a directory-like hierarchy to arrange resources.
 The selection can be